MarcelSzczech/Lamb-Wave-Mode-Isolation-URSS-Programs/README.txt

 ### Tips for the use of the programs ###

--> The cursors on the heatmaps can be disabled by comeenting out 'ax.axvline' and 'ax.axhline' lines -> The scale of the heatmaps can be adjusted by the 'vmax' argument of sb.heatmap -> The thickness of the plate can be adjusted on line 94 of the first cell of the 'Rose CH19 heatmap' notebook -> The phase velocity - frequency curves for the modes in the notebooks are FOR ALUMINIUM!
+-> The cursors on the heatmaps can be disabled by commenting out 'ax.axvline' and 'ax.axhline' lines -> The scale of the heatmaps can be adjusted by the 'vmax' argument of sb.heatmap -> The thickness of the plate can be adjusted on line 94 of the first cell of the 'Rose CH19 heatmap' notebook -> The phase velocity - frequency curves for the modes in the notebooks are FOR ALUMINIUM!